Jul 15th, 2014 by Mark at PocketMaps

-At Pocket Maps, we take a simpler approach.
+At Pocket Maps, we take a more straightforward approach.
 We think of Wayfinding as "charting the course of least resistance."

 Anyone who ever went to college north of the Mason Dixon Line knows that the sidewalks should be built diagonally in the manner that students take between buildings rather than in square patterns that look nice on paper.

-One of our customers told us about going to college in North Dakota where the frigid air freezes your nostrils shut!
+One of our customers told us about going to college in North Dakota, where the frigid air freezes your nostrils shut!
 You don't take the planned route; you take the path of least resistance!
-Sidewalks were rebuilt to cover over the paths that students created.
+Sidewalks were rebuilt to cover the paths that students created.

 Pocket Maps are designed to eliminate the wandering and misdirection inherent with being in unfamiliar surroundings.
 We get your visitors to their destination on time and with the least amount of hassle.

-Please contact us to learn more about the role that Pocket Maps can play in your campus, business, city or other wayfinding master plan.
-We are Pocket Maps and we "Get You There in a Straight Line."
+Please contact us to learn more about Pocket Maps' role in your campus, business, city, or other wayfinding master plan.
+We are Pocket Maps, and we "Get You There in a Straight Line."